CS2103JAN2017-W09-B3/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 * Type `load` `SampleData.xml`

 > * You should see the task list being replaced with sample tasks
-> * Suru should also give you the message "Load location has been changed."
+> * Suru should also show you the message
+> "The task data has been successfully loaded!"

 ### Adding Tasks